 Flights from Australasia

 The best way to get to Scotland from Australasia is to fly via the Middle Eastern hubs of Doha with Qatar Airways, Dubai with Emirates or Abu Dhabi with Etihad (from June 2015).

-Flights from Africa, Asia and Central and South America
+Flights from Asia, Africa and Central and South America

-The best way to get to Scotland from Central and South America, Asia and Africa is to travel via US, European or Middle Eastern hubs.
+The best way to get to Scotland from Asia and Africa is to travel via European or Middle Eastern hubs.
 Scotland enjoys excellent links with these hubs so onward travel from them is easy.

 The major European hubs are London Heathrow, Paris Charles de Gaulle, Frankfurt am Maine, Amsterdam Schipol and Madrid Barajas airports.
 Flights from the Middle East are available from Dubai and Doha.